timkoma/PromiseKit/_posts/2014-12-31-getting-started.md

 cd $(osascript -e 'tell application "Xcode" to get path of project 1')/..
 {% endhighlight %}

-Every project that uses CocoaPods must have a `Podfile`, a text file at your project’s root folder.
+Every project that uses CocoaPods must have a `Podfile`: a text file at your project’s root folder that describes the libraries we want to import.
 Let’s create it:

 {% highlight bash %}
 touch Podfile && open -e Podfile